Kin-dza-dzaa/ankiDroidWeb/README.md

 	git clone https://github.com/Kin-dza-dzaa/ankiDroidWeb

-Pull down all submodules:

-	cd ankiDroidWeb
-	git submodule init
-	git submodule update

 And run:

 	docker compose up -d

 It creates 5 containers and 4 images.
-Those images need around 400 mb of space.
+Those images need around 600 mb of space.
-Then open
+Then open:

 	localhost:3000

-Demo of my app
+Demo of the app
 ------------

 ### Creating a collection